-This School has identified the following meetings as being the most appropriate to both disseminate and receive matters on health and safety: -
+This School has identified the following meetings as being the most appropriate to both disseminate and receive matters on health and safety:-

-- Monday/Tuesday (after school) SLT/MLT meetings share the diary for the week ahead and matters relating to Health & Safety are discussed appropriate. - Wednesday after school weekly, a staff meeting is held key dates and matters relating to Health & Safety are discussed as appropriate. - Friday (end of every half term) whole school briefing share the diary for the week ahead and matters relating to Health & Safety are discussed appropriate. - Full Governing Body Meetings which are held half termly.
+Monday/Tuesday (after school) SLT/MLT meetings - share the diary for the week ahead and matters relating to Health & Safety are discussed as appropriate.

+Wednesday after school weekly staff meetings are held - key dates and matters relating to Health & Safety are discussed as appropriate.

+Full Governing Body Meetings which are held each half term.

-The School Health & Safety Policies and Procedures, copies of other Health and Safety Information, Guidance, Codes of Practice and associated literature are kept at the following location(s):
+The School Health & Safety Policies and Procedures, copies of other Health and Safety Information, Guidance, Codes of Practice and associated literature, are kept at the following location(s):

-School Business Manager's Office - Health & Safety Files
+School Business Manager's Office